-In August 2022, the Company entered into a cost reimbursement contract with the Biomedical Advanced Research and Development Authority ("BARDA"), a division of the Office of the Assistant Secretary for Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) for an award of up to \$63.2 million for the development of a pandemic influenza vaccine using the Company's STARR® self-amplifying mRNA vaccine platform technology.
+In August 2022, the Company entered into a cost reimbursement contract (the "BARDA Contract") with the Biomedical Advanced Research and Development Authority ("BARDA"), a division of the Office of the Assistant Secretary for Preparedness and Response (ASPR) within the U.S. Department of Health and Human Services (HHS) for an award of up to \$63.2 million for the development of a pandemic influenza vaccine using the Company's STARR® self-amplifying mRNA vaccine platform technology.
 The Company earns grant revenue for performing tasks under the agreement.

-The Company determined that the agreement with BARDA is not in the scope of ASC 808 or ASC 606.
+The Company determined that the BARDA Contract is not in the scope of ASC 808 or ASC 606.
 Applying International Accounting Standards No. 20 ("IAS 20"), Accounting for Government Grants and Disclosure of Government Assistance, by analogy, the Company recognizes grant revenue from the reimbursement of direct out-of-pocket expenses, overhead allocations and fringe benefits for research costs associated with the grant.
 The costs associated with these reimbursements are reflected as a component of research and development expense in the Company's condensed consolidated statements of operations and comprehensive income (loss).

-The Company recognized \$5.5 million and \$0.6 million of revenue during the three months ended March 31, 2024 and 2023, respectively.
-As of March 31, 2024, the remaining available funding net of revenue earned was \$48.4 million.
+The Company recognized \$3.9 million and \$1.0 million of revenue during the three months ended June 30, 2024 and 2023, respectively.
+As of June 30, 2024, the remaining available funding net of revenue earned was \$44.5 million.